convexengineering/convexengineering.github.io/_posts/2015-10-08-design-is-multi-objective.md

 ---
 layout: post
-title: Design Optimization is Multi-Objective
+title: Design is Multi-Objective
 ---

 The hardest thing (in optimization) is figuring out what you want.
 Even if we assume that all your wants are quantifiable, they’re probably not modelable: that is to say, even if you can assign an objective number to how good a design is (e.g., yearly profit of an airplane model), you probably can’t derive it from simpler quantities (e.g., that model’s range and speed).

 If you can do both, congratulations!
 What you want is so mathematical that, to you, one design is always better, worse, or interchangeable with another.
 But for most problems a single want (profit) is too much to model, and so we’re left with too many wants (speed, range) as proxies.

 We need to explore a design space of competing alternatives, many of which have irreducable tradeoffs (e.g., between a fast short-hop plane and a slow long-distance one).
 The good news is that numerical optimization can take our complicated model straight to these tradeoffs;